-I want my child to go to college.
 Won't attending the Career Technical Center put her/him on the wrong track?

-First, Career Technical studies do not discourage going to college.
+Career Technical studies do not discourage going to college.
 In fact, Career Technical programs at R. G. Drage can help students focus their career aspirations so that they will be better students in post-high school institutions.
 Moreover, some students are able to pay their way through college with part-time jobs for which their Career Technical studies prepared them!

-All students should have options: to finish high school and go to college or go to work first and then attend college.
+All students should have options: to finish high school and go to college or to go to work first and then attend college.
 School-to-Work is all about eliminating different tracks for different students and providing relevant academic and Career Technical instruction and career guidance for all students.

 What option does my child have if he/she does not want to go to college?